 In the background appear delicate motifs of birds or partly fantastic animals.
 Plants and animals characteristic of the Egyptian landscape are often introduced.

-The planes thus separated are decorated with imitations of array images.
+The planes thus separated are decorated with imitations of an array of images.
 The middle place is occupied by a stage with figural representation.
-The lateral planes are decorated with single motifs in the form of figures, smaller pictures, etc. After 25 CE there is a certain return to the illusion by introducing in separate quarters paintings depicting a view of the open space (e.g. the image of a clearance or a window with an architectural landscape visible in the distance).
+The lateral planes are decorated with single motifs in the form of figures, smaller pictures, etc. After 25 CE there is a certain return to the illusion by introducing in separate quarters paintings depicting a view of the open space (e.g. the image of clearance or a window with an architectural landscape visible in the distance).

 Pompeian style fourth

 Its duration is 50 – 100 CE It gained particular popularity during the reign of Nero and in Pompeii during work related to the reconstruction of the city after the earthquake (after 63 CE).

 This style was also used in Rome.
 In 64 CE, the construction of the Golden House of Nero began, the walls of which were covered with paintings depicting huge clearances, in which further rooms and chambers were visible with open doors and windows, loggias, and balconies.
 The architecture depicted was unreal (hence the name of the style also known as the style of fantastic architecture), the buildings and their fragments did not meet the requirements of the perspective or the principles used in contemporary construction.
 The purpose of these piled-up paintings was to create the illusion of depth.